 Leadership Lab Rundown

-The cadets then piled into a fifteen-passenger van and drove to Brand Quirk Park to complete the exercise.
-As the van drove up to the designated spot, Captain DeGreeff turned to Kile and said, “Inform your men that as soon as they step foot out of this van, they are in tactical mode.”
+The cadets then piled into a fifteen-passenger van and drove to Brandt-Quirk Park to complete the exercise.
+As the van drove up to the designated spot, Captain DeGreeff turned to Cadet Kile and said, “Inform your men that as soon as they step foot out of this van, they are in tactical mode.”
 The ambush exercise had begun.

-Charlie Company marched behind their leader Robert Kile.
-He strategically navigated them behind an elevated area where they prepared for ambush.
+Charlie Company marched behind their leader.
+Cadet Kile strategically navigated them behind an elevated area where they prepared for ambush.
 MS IVs served as the “opposing forces” for this exercise.
 As they approached the hidden cadets, the ambush exercise was successfully carried out.
 Upon completion of the lab, the cadets drove back to Module W where they discussed and analyzed their execution.

 The leadership labs these ROTC cadets perform all have an overarching purpose, but each lab also holds its own specific purpose.
 Spring semester labs teach tactical exercises, preparing the cadets for advanced camp.
 Advanced camp is a rigorous four-week training program of military exercises.
 All cadets must complete it in order to commission.